Discontinue your Insurance Policies

-According to Monetary Authority of Singapore, the total number of life insurance policies in force as of 2016 is 13,833,228.
+According to the Monetary Authority of Singapore, the total number of life insurance policies in force as of 2016 is 13,833,228.
 And the surrender rate is 2.3% consistently from 2010 to 2016.
-The common reasons for discontinued plans is generally due to financial stress and portfolio restructuring.
+The common reasons for discontinued plans are generally due to financial stress and portfolio restructuring.

-Below are the possible options available that can be performed on your life insurance policies so that informed decision can be made when there is a need to free up cashflow.
+Below are the possible options available that can be performed on your life insurance policies so that informed decisions can be made when there is a need to free up cash flow.

-Surrendering / Terminating the policy is one of the most common ways that come into most peoples’ mind first.
+Surrendering / Terminating the policy is one of the most common ways that come into most peoples’ minds first.
 This is completed by filling up the respective insurance companies’ surrender form which is to be submitted back to the insurance company.
-The process can be done over the counters at the respective insurance companies’ customer service centres, through your own Insurance Agents/Bankers/Financial Representative or by mailing in the form by yourself.
+The process can be done over the counters at the respective insurance companies’ customer service centers, through your own Insurance Agents/Bankers/Financial Representative, or by mailing in the form by yourself.

 How much money you would be getting back from your policy would be based on the surrender value that the insurance companies determine.
-Usually for endowments policies that are being surrendered/terminated early before its maturity date, the amount you receive will generally be lesser than your total premiums paid.
+Usually, for endowments policies that are being surrendered/terminated early before their maturity date, the amount you receive will generally be lesser than your total premiums paid.

-Furthermore, for policy that are within the 1st three years from the policy issuance date, there is a likelihood that the surrender value will be zero.
+Furthermore, for a policy that is within the 1st three years from the policy issuance date, there is a likelihood that the surrender value will be zero.
 In this case, you can simply stop paying the premiums and let the policy lapse.

-In the situation where the cash value is insufficient or is zero, an automatic premium loan will be unable to be activated.
-As a result, the policy would lapse, and all benefits of the policy ceases and is terminated.
+In a situation where the cash value is insufficient or is zero, an automatic premium loan will be unable to be activated.
+As a result, the policy would lapse, and all benefits of the policy cease once terminated.
 However, lapsed policies can be reinstated (usually within two years), and a reinstatement fee will have to be paid, subject to the insurer’s approval.